Uniswap/org-v1/src/pages/docs/v2/03-smart-contract-integration/05-flash-swaps:-no-capital-arbitrage.md

 # Trade at External Venue

 Once we've obtained our temporary capital of 1 ETH from Uniswap, we now can trade this for 220 DAI on Oasis.
 Once we've received the DAI, we need to pay Uniswap back.
-We've mentioned that the amount required to cover 1 ETH is 200 DAI, calculated via `getAmountIn`.
+We've mentioned that the amount required to cover 1 ETH is 200 DAI, which was calculated via `getAmountIn`.
 So, after sending 200 of the DAI back to the Uniswap pair, you're left with 20 DAI of profit!